cpplibv/libv/LIBV-TODO.md

 libv.frame: update glfw
-libv.frame.glfw.frame: Deprecated charmods callback libv.frame: serialize events
+libv.frame.glfw.frame: Deprecated charmods callback libv.frame: serialize events libv.frame: Merge mouse position events (only if there was no intermediate event)

 --- STACK ------------------------------------------------------------------------------------------

-libv.frame: Limit cursor position event pre-fire to 1 (only if there was no intermediate event) libv.frame: DISPLAY_MODE_BORDERLESS is not perfect, fix it
+libv.frame: DISPLAY_MODE_BORDERLESS is not perfect, fix it

 libv.frame.glfw.core: Added glfwPostEmptyEvent for allowing secondary threads to cause glfwWaitEvents to return